P-p-H-d/mlib/README.md

        }                                /* Clear of list will be done now */ }

-Another examples are available in the example folder.
+Other examples are available in the example folder.

 You may not use the internal fields of the structure.
 Internal fields of the structure are subject to change even for small revision